trigaten/Learn_Prompting/docs/applied_prompting/build_chatgpt.md

 <p></p>

 GPT-3 is able to learn from a simple instruction or a few examples in the prompt.
-This is called few-shot, or in context learning (@brown2020language).
+The latter is called few-shot, or in context learning (@brown2020language).
 In the chatbot prompt above, I create a fictitious chatbot named Skippy, and instruct it to provide responses to users.
 GPT-3 picks up on the back-and-forth format, `USER: {user input}` and `SKIPPY: {skippy response}`.
 GPT-3 understands that Skippy is a chatbot and the previous exchanges are a conversation, so that when we provide the next user input, "Skippy" will respond.

 ### Memorization